 I imagine that my first foray into management all those years ago would have gone more smoothly if I had benefitted from the skills and behaviours gained through a management apprenticeship.

-Our programme launches in Reading in March 2020 and in Southampton May 2020.
-It is open to anyone who is developing their management skills in the workplace.
+Our programme is open to anyone who is developing their management skills in the workplace.
 Please email to find out more firstname.lastname@example.org

-To find out more about the progamme click here.
+To find out more about the programme click here.